MangelMaxime/Nacara/docs/content/guide/code-blocks.md

 one of them.
 Only the marker comes off, so a space after `-` on one line and none after `+` on the next leaves the two a column apart.

-A diff you pasted from `git diff` is left exactly as it is, headers and all: `---` and `+++` open the same way a deleted and an added line do, and eating them would take the filenames with them.
+A diff pasted from `git diff` is left exactly as it is, headers and all: `---` and `+++` are kept with their filenames.

-A deleted line is drawn, but it is not part of what the block leaves you with, so copying gives you the code after the change rather than both sides of it.
-The same goes for a line `del=` names, and for [live examples](../plugins/live-example.md) - Run compiles what survives.
+A deleted line is drawn but left out of what the block gives you, so copying returns the code after the change.
+The same goes for a line `del=` names, and for [live examples](../plugins/live-example.md): Run compiles what survives.

 ## Marking words